What is selfishness?

 For me and many others who experience discontent with the standard prescribed lifestyle in the States, it is an observation or felt sense that the way of living - especially with so much technology - is out of kilter with a harmonious, respectful relationship with the living world.
 The development and rise of technology in the West came from a very mental perspective that sought to control nature and the masses.
 The craving of the mind to understand, know and in that sense have dominion over life is a strong one.
 Scientific thinking from the Industrial Age, promises a reality that is fixed.
 This makes life less scary and uncertain and offers the idea that all that we seemingly can’t control in life could be conquered.
 Man over “God”.
 I have increasingly been receiving questions about living simply lately.
 When I changed my lifestyle over twenty years ago I was surprised to discover an actual movement based on the ideas and sensibilities I held, called Voluntary Simplicity.
 Now, Minimalism has taken hold as the trendy term.

 I have some issues around the term, as it seems to hit some people as a a lifestyle change requiring unwanted discomfort, poverty, giving up of "stuff" overall perceived as a sacrifice.
 All of which has negative connotations and seems to be received sometimes as the hammer of justice telling people what they "should" and "must" do.
-Ouch.
-Last night I had a dinner that felt good to my body and that I felt proud of.
+Ouch. |

 |